SJTU-CGM/WebPhyloTree/README.md

 * Unrooted

 ## Install
-WebTree library is divided into 3 files: `webtree.js`, `appendage.js` and `extension.js`
+WebTree library is divided into 3 sublibraries: `webtree.js`, `appendage.js` and `extension.js`
 * `webtree.js` **core**.
 * `appendage.js` **optional**
-a collection of functions that add extra elements onto the tree, for example, labels and buttons.
+a collection of functions that add extra elements onto the tree (e.g. labels and buttons).
 * `extension.js` **optional**
-a collection of functions that do extra works like extending leaf branches.
+a collection of functions that do extra works (e.g. extending leaf branches).

 ## Usage
-(Codes below are included in `example/`)
+(Codes showed below are included in `example/`)
 It's assumed that the document is either an HTML or XML, see examples below.
 ```html
 <!DOCTYPE html>